ninjablocks/browser-ninja-blocks/README.md

 ```

 ### Actuating a Device
 To respond to actuations to the device from the Ninja Cloud set the `onActuate` function definition.
+Which can be set in the options object passed in during instantiation.
 The function should take a single argument which will represent the the data value to respond with.

 ```javascript
 led.Options.onActuate = function(data) {